 Origin of Islam

-, a descendant of a noble Arab tribe, received in the 7th century in Mecca through the intermediary of the Archangel Gabriel.
+The origins of Islam lie in the revelation which the Prophet Muhammad, a descendant of a noble Arab tribe, received in the 7th century in Mecca through the intermediary of the Archangel Gabriel.
 The revelation came upon Muhammad when he was in middle life, and he made it known progressively to his companions over a number of years.
 These utterances of the revelation were subsequently committed to writing, and constitute the Quran, which is the sacred book of Islam.
 Following its revelation to Muhammad, Islam rapidly spread and become the religion of virtually all Arabs.

-Practice of Islam
+Five Pillars of Islam